 - Adjustable straps and a hip belt or sternum strap: These features help the backpack support the weight of the contents.

-How To Correctly Use Your Backpack:
+How to Use Your Backpack Correctly

 If worn correctly, a good backpack distributes the load more evenly.
 This encourages healthy posture and minimizes fatigue.
 However, when worn incorrectly, an overloaded backpack may cause injury.
 Discourage the student from wearing a backpack slung over one shoulder.
 This habit may cause injury and muscle imbalances over time.

-- The student should wear the pack with both straps
+- The student should wear the pack with both straps.

 - While wearing the pack, the student should bend from knees to lift or lower items.
 It is risky to fold from the waist while wearing a loaded backpack.